bplmaps/lmec-main-site/content/articles/neponset.md

 ### An early industrial river

-PCB contamination of the Neponset is particularly concentrated at the [Tileston and Hollingsworth Dam in Hyde Park and the Baker Dam in Milton/Lower Mills](https://www.notion.so/bplmaps/Outline-Draft-32e61d8a6e4f4ecaab3bf1304790096e) and likely comes as a result of [industrial operations](https://www.mass.gov/info-details/lower-neponset-river-site) dating back to the 1930s.

 {{< figure src="/uploads/2022-04-04/industries.jpg" caption="A 1954 [study](https://www.jstor.org/stable/25080477?seq=1) by Edward Pierce Hamilton estimates 18 mills lined the Neponset by 1800." class="figure-right" >}}

-Before the introduction of PCBs, the Neponset River had been home to a string of local industries since the seventeenth century.
-Early industries—producing flour, gun powder, paper, lumber, and chocolate—relied on the river for a supply of water, a space for dumping waste, and a source of power for manufacturing infrastructure like mills and dams.
+The Neponset River has long been home to local industries, dating back centuries before the introduction of PBCs in the twentieth century.
+Early local industries—producing flour, gun powder, paper, lumber, and chocolate—relied on the river for a supply of water, a space for dumping waste, and a source of power for manufacturing infrastructure like mills and dams.

-Many of these mills were concentrated in today's historically-designated Dorchester-Milton Lower Mills Industrial District, which appears in great detail on this 1890 pictorial [map](https://collections.leventhalmap.org/search/commonwealth:x633ff663) of by O.H Bailey & Co.
+Many of these mills were concentrated in today's historically-designated Dorchester-Milton Lower Mills Industrial District, which appears in great detail on this 1890 pictorial [map](https://collections.leventhalmap.org/search/commonwealth:x633ff663) of by the O.H Bailey & Co.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x633ff67c/full/full/0/default.jpg" caption="This 1890 pictorial [map](https://collections.leventhalmap.org/search/commonwealth:x633ff663) of Lower Mills documents a handful of early local industries." class="figure-center" >}}